 Pros

-• Integrates with 1,000+ enterprise applications across ERP, CRM, and more.
+- Connects with 1,200+ enterprise apps across ERP, CRM, finance, and analytics.

 Cons

-• No entry-level plans for startups or small teams.
+- No entry-level tiers, making it less accessible for startups or small teams.

 Integrately – Best for quick, budget-friendly SMB automation